inventree/InvenTree/docs/docs/app/po.md

 ### Filtering

-Available purchase orders can be subsequently filtered using the search input at the top of the screen
+Displayed purchase orders can be subsequently filtered using the search input at the top of the screen

 ## Purchase Order Detail